- Docs Home

 View current placement rules

-If a table has placement rules attached, you can view the placement rules in the output of SHOW CREATE TABLE
+If a table has placement rules attached, you can view the placement rules in the output of SHOW CREATE TABLE.
+To view the definition of the policy available, execute SHOW CREATE PLACEMENT POLICY:

 tidb> SHOW CREATE TABLE t1\G